Second Order Concentration via Logarithmic Sobolev Inequalities: Introduction

+Note that by Chebychev's inequality, Theorem \ref{zentral} implies $\mu(|f| \ge t) \le 2 e^{-ct}$ for all $t > 0$ and some constant $c = c(b^2)$ (in fact, $c = (2(3+b^2))^{-1}$).
+In other words, Theorem \ref{zentral} yields subexponential tails with an optimal exponent for large $t$ in accordance with the discussion above.

+In Theorem \ref{zentral}, we have one condition assuming pointwise boundedness of second order-type differences and a second condition assuming boundedness in mean of the squared Hilbert--Schmidt norm of a suitable ``Hessian''.
+This mirrors the structure of Theorem 1.1 in S.\,G. Bobkov, G.\,P. Chistyakov and F. G\"{o}tze \cite{B-C-G}.
+Some ways of explicitly evaluating the pointwise condition $|\mathfrak{d}|\mathfrak{d} f|| \le 1$ are given in Section 6.
+In particular, if for large $n$, the much stronger Hilbert--Schmidt norm is used, this will bound the constant $b$ in the second condition in \eqref{bedingungen}.
+In other situations (especially in differentiable settings, cf. Section 1.1), $|\mathfrak{d}|\mathfrak{d} f||$ may be bounded by operator-type norms of second order differences or derivatives.

+Note that in general, the two conditions are incomparable: though the pointwise condition will often dominate, sometimes it may happen that the second one is more restrictive.
+An elementary example is given by the function $f(X) := \frac{1}{\sqrt{n}} (X_1X_2 + X_3X_4 + \ldots)$ for a set of independent Rademacher variables and $n$ even (here, we obviously have $|\mathfrak{d}|\mathfrak{d} f|| = 0$, and thus, the pointwise condition does not suffice in order to control the variance in the exponential estimates).

-A generalization of Theorem \ref{zentral} includes functions whose Hoeffding decomposition has a non-vanishing Hoeffding term of first order provided this term is of sufficiently small stochastic size.
+For applications, we formulate a convenient ``hybrid'' bound extending the results from Theorem \ref{zentral} to functions with non-vanishing first order Hoeffding term (say, $f_1$).
+To this end, we need to provide that $f_1$ is of sufficiently small stochastic size.
 That is, in Theorem \ref{zentral}, let $f \colon \Omega \to \mathbb{R}$ be a function in $L^1(\mu)$ with Hoeffding decomposition $f = \sum_{k=0}^{n} f_k$.
 Then, we denote by

 the projection of $f$ onto the space of the functions $f \in L^1(\mu)$ whose Hoeffding terms of orders 0 and 1 vanish.
 For convenience we shall assume that the expected value $f_0$ of $f$ vanishes.
-In order to obtain a result similar to Theorem \ref{zentral}, for instance

-for some constant $c > 0$, we add conditions ensuring $f_1 = \mathcal{O}_P(1)$ (cf. Proposition \ref{1.Ordn}).
+In order to obtain a result similar to Theorem \ref{zentral}, we add conditions ensuring $f_1 = \mathcal{O}_P(1)$ (cf. Proposition \ref{1.Ordn}).
 The result is the following theorem: